 Someone high on meth will exhibit several signs and symptoms, both physically and psychologically.
-One or a few signs is not an automatic indication of a meth addiction, but most addicts will check many of the following boxes.
+The most common of these signs include:

 Meth is a central nervous system stimulant, so you can expect someone high on meth to exhibit symptoms of an accelerated system including:

 - Tics, spasms, and twitches – More popularly known as ‘tweaking.’
 Tweaking is an overactive central nervous system shooting off random and uncontrollable impulses through the body